egemenkopuz/temporal-bevfusion/README.md

 ## Visualization

-Inside the docker container, run the following commands for headless rendering (for open3d related scripts, do not install these inside the docker, use another env):
+Run the following commands for headless rendering (for open3d related scripts, do not install these inside the docker, use another form of env):

 ```bash
 apt-get update && apt-get install libosmesa6-dev